-There is only a single example of the 1873-CC “No Arrows” Liberty Seated Dime known to exist.
+There is only a single example of the 1873-CC “No Arrows” Liberty Seated Dime (Buy on eBay) known to exist.
 The unique rarity was created through a set of unusual circumstances.

 Records show that the Carson City Mint produced 12,400 dimes with no arrows in 1873.
 However, when the weight standard for the coins was changed, these pieces were presumably all melted to be recoined into dimes with a slightly heavier weight, and arrows placed to either side of the date to denote the change.
 Apparently a few pieces had been saved for assay purposes, and a single example from this group was retained for the mint cabinet.